 NetApp Cloud Volumes

 The service allows you to quickly mount persistent shared storage to your compute instances.
 This storage delivers high throughput to your applications at low latency, with robust data-protection capabilities (snapshots and copies).
 With enterprise-grade architecture, the service provides high performance for both sequential and random workloads, which can scale across hundreds or thousands of Compute Engine compute instances.
 In seconds, volumes that range in size from 1 TB to 100 TB can be provisioned and protected with automated space-efficient snapshots.
-Commands to mount the created volumes to compute instances, are available in the GCP Console, further enhancing the user experience.
+Commands to mount the created volumes to compute instances, are available in the Cloud Console, further enhancing the user experience.

 There's no need to rewrite apps as Cloud Volumes provides POSIX compliance shares required by a broad range of file-based workloads including web and rich media content, used across many industries such as Oil & Gas, EDA, and Media & Entertainment.